 The Google Posts feature allows the business to add up to 1500 characters of text, an image and a clickable button.
 Don’t just think of them as a blog post or an article, but more as a way to feature something specific that will get a consumer to click.

-Once in the Google My Business Dashboard, click Posts on the left hand side or click “Create Post” in the middle section.
+Once in the Google Business Profile Dashboard, click Posts on the left hand side or click “Create Post” in the middle section.

 After you click “Create a Post” a window will pop up and you can put in the text of the Google Post and upload an image.